 The Division of Accelerated and Professional Studies was established in 1975 to serve the adult population of Eastern Massachusetts, with branch locations in Boston, Brockton, North Attleboro, and New Bedford.
 The Fisher Online division began in 1998, and currently serves students from all over the United States and around the world.
 In 1999, the College's first bachelor's degree – the Bachelor of Science in Management – was offered, and in 2015 the College's first master's – a Master of Business Administration with a focus on strategic leadership – was accredited.

 Athletics has been a long tradition at Fisher College.
 Students played basketball at the club level prior to 1998, and in July 2001, students could participate in varsity basketball (men's and women's), baseball, and softball.
 The men's basketball and baseball teams both won their conference championships in 2005.

 Fisher College improves lives by providing students with the knowledge

 and skills necessary for a lifetime of intellectual and professional

-- The Fisher experience activates students to take ownership of their learning by preparing them to overcome challenges and pursue opportunities.
+Fisher provides a unique learning environment, enhanced by experiential learning, through attentive, experienced and well-credentialed faculty.
+The Fisher experience motivates students to take ownership of their learning by preparing them to overcome challenges and pursue opportunities.

 Ubique Fidelis | "Everywhere Faithful"